3DTune-In/3dti_AudioToolkit_Examples/example_2_basic_spatialisation_portAudio/README.md

 How to Build and Run in Windows
 -
-1. Download the repository
+1. Clone the repository and its submodules ("3dti_AudioToolkit" and "third_party_libraries/portaudio").

-2. Download the portaudio submodule

-3. Download the AUDIO SDK from its creator web page.
+2. Download the AUDIO SDK from its creator web page.
 The text below is copied from the file portaudio ASIO-README.txt

 >----------------------
 >Obtaining the ASIO SDK